-I just went for it.
-I had no preconceived notions.
+I just went for it – with no preconceived notions.
 I would see something that was working [for other people] and then do it.
-I had never taken a business class and I didn’t have anyone to copy – and that was very powerful.
+I’d never taken a business class and I didn’t have anyone to copy – and that was very powerful.

-What’s your advice for building an online presence and a career as an independent artist?
+What’s your advice for building a digital brand and a career as an independent artist?

 It’s not for everyone.
 It’s for people who are self-starters and who are very motivated.

 You don’t need the best voice in the world to succeed as a singer.
 But you do need to be able to find the thing that you do best and connect with the community of people who like your art.
 You need to establish a cyclical relationship with them and to show yourself as a person first and a product second.